An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

 Specific risk factors that put caregivers at higher risk for severe stress, or stress-related illnesses, include:

-- Being a wife.
-Some studies suggest that wives experience significantly greater stress from caregiving than husbands.
+- Being a woman.
+Some studies suggest that wives experience significantly greater stress from caregiving than men.

 - Having a low income.